Brenta Engine Design Guide Build Data structures Files Github

 In order to build the engine, you will need:

 The rest of the dependencies, like assimp and glfw, are present in the source tree as git submodules under the external/ directory.
-These will be automatically built by the build system if you want a static build.
+These will be automatically built by the build system.

 Clone the repo

-Clone the project from GitHub with --recurse-submodules to download the dependencies.
+Clone the project from GitHub, use --recurse-submodules to pull the dependencies.

 git clone --recurse-submodules -j8 https://github.com/San7o/Brenta-Engine.git